gauravvij/Github-issue-Analyzer-Optimisation/README.md

 ## What happened here

-**Neo profiled this repository, built a benchmark to measure it, improved it through an auto-research loop, and then — on its own initiative — built a second, completely independent benchmark to test whether its own results were real.**
+**NEO profiled this repository, built a benchmark to measure it, improved it through an auto-research loop, and then — on its own initiative — re-verified the result with a separate corpus and a derived second harness.**

 That last step is the point.
 An agent that optimises against a benchmark it also designed is grading its own homework.
-So after shipping the optimised system, Neo went back, reconstructed the original pre-optimisation code from scratch, built a fresh benchmark out of real GitHub issues it had never touched, and re-ran the comparison from zero.
+So after shipping the optimised system, NEO went back, reconstructed the original pre-optimisation code from the recorded source fingerprint, built a separate benchmark from real GitHub issues selected through SWE-bench, and re-ran the comparison from zero.

 The improvement held.
 Re-measuring also sharpened it: the original 100% came from a single run, and averaging three runs per version settled the gain at a firmer, better-supported